 Abstract

-The present experiment entitled “Effect of plant growth regulators on growth, fruit yield and quality of kharif season Bitter gourd (Momordica charantia L.)” was conducted at Department of Horticulture, Naini Agricultural Institute, Sam Higginbottom University of Agriculture, Technology and Sciences, Prayagraj during the session 2022 - 2024.
+Write one or 2 sentences about the objectives and importance of this manuscript.
+The present experiment was conducted at Department of Horticulture, Naini Agricultural Institute, Sam Higginbottom University of Agriculture, Technology and Sciences, Prayagraj during the session 2022-2024.
 The experiment was laid out in randomized block design with three replications, and the study consists of thirteen treatment combinations including control.
 The best treatment was T12 (NAA200ppm) &T11 (NAA150 ppm) which shows highest values in all the parameters viz., node to which first female flower appears (18), node to which first male flower appears (11), and fruit shape, fruit color.
 Increased flowering, fruit yield and quality might be due to the increased absorption of nutrients when given as foliar application.

 Key words: Bitter gourd, NAA, growth regulators, fruit shape, fruit color

-INTRODUCTION One of the most significant commercially important and very nutritious vegetables, bitter gourd (Momordica charantia L.) is grown widely all throughout Tripura from the plains to an altitude of 1500 meters.
+INTRODUCTION One of the most significant commercially important and very nutritious vegetables, bitter gourd (Momordica charantia L.) is grown widely all throughout Tripura from the plains to an altitude of 1500 meters (Ref).
 It is regarded as a favoured vegetable among Cucurbitaceous vegetables due to its high nutritional value, particularly its ascorbic acid and iron concentrations.
 In North and East India, it is better known as "Karela," in West India, "Karli," in South India, and "Paval" and "Kakara."
 Bitter melon is another name for bitter gourd in several regions of the world.
 It is a significant vegetable crop that is cultivated for its immature tuberculate fruits, which have an exceptional bitter flavour.
-Fruits are regarded as a nutrient-dense source because they contain 88 mg of vitamin C per 100 grams after stuffing and frying, fruits are employed, and delectable concoctions are produced.
+Fruits are regarded as a nutrient-dense source because they contain 88 mg of vitamin C per 100 grams after stuffing and frying, fruits are employed, and delectable concoctions are produced (Ref).
 Fruits are cut into slices, partially cooked with salt during market gluts, and then sun-dried for several months.
 After frying, this is used.
 Fruits from bitter gourds have therapeutic potential and are used to treat rheumatism, blood disorders, diabetes, and asthma.
 Naturopaths advise drinking fresh bitter gourd juice.
 Several ayurvedic treatments use the roots and stems of wild bitter gourds.

-The maleness of the bitter gourd, like that of other cucurbits, is one of the main challenges that lowers fruit and seed yields.
-When administered in modest quantities, the new generation of agrochemicals known as plant growth regulators (GA3, NAA, and Ethrel) alter the natural growth of crop plants from seed germination to senescence.
+The maleness of the bitter gourd, like that of other cucurbits, is one of the main challenges that lowers fruit and seed yields (Ref).
+When administered in modest quantities, the new generation of agrochemicals known as plant growth regulators (GA3, NAA, and Ethrel) alter the natural growth of crop plants from seed germination to senescence (Ref).
 The cultivar, the climate, and cultural techniques all affect flowering behavior (Deshpande et al., 1979).
-Although the PGRs have a great potential to influence plant growth morphogenesis, it is important to carefully plan their application and accrual assessments in terms of the best concentrations, application stages, species specificity, and seasons, which are the main barriers to the PGRs' applicability.
+Although the PGRs have a great potential to influence plant growth morphogenesis, it is important to carefully plan their application and accrual assessments in terms of the best concentrations, application stages, species specificity, and seasons, which are the main barriers to the PGRs' applicability (Ref).
 Due to their sensitivity, different plant stages are the main factors taken into account while applying PGR.
-Applying plant growth regulators at the 2-leaf and flower initiation stage significantly improves early flowering, harvesting, and maximum fruit setting (Sarkar et al. 2019).
+Applying plant growth regulators at the 2-leaf and flower initiation stage significantly improves early flowering, harvesting, and maximum fruit setting (Sarkar et al. 2019, ).